dpapathanasiou/go-one-password/README.md

 Once you settle on a passphrase, just *make sure you commit it to memory*; it's not stored anywhere by this code, and if lost or forgotten, is unrecoverable.

+### Command Line Interface Version

-If you forget how to use go-one-password type it (or whatever alias you've used for it) in a shell prompt followed by "-help":
+If you forget how to use go-one-password-cl type it (or whatever alias you've used for it) in a shell prompt followed by "-help":

 ```
 $ g1p -help